goldgust/wpod/README.md

 yarn deps
 yarn server
 curl localhost:8080
-or telnet>?
+or
+telnet localhost 8080
+then you can input get request manually
 ```

 ```
-Installing programs with this docker need to update Dockerfile > push to github > reopen
+Installing programs with this docker need to update Dockerfile > push to github > reopen (Doesn't seem to have worked)
 ```